O

 The sea is no more; to the desert nomads from whom the Jews were descended its surging and dangerous waters were the epitome of evil and chaos.
 Today we may sense God's grandeur in the power of the sea; in heaven we will see God's grandeur directly.

-Christina Rossetti thought the obstacle to humanity would be removed, but not its translucency, purity and grandeur[28].
+Christina Rossetti thought heaven's barrier to humanity would be removed, but not its translucency, purity and grandeur[28].
 Maxwell thinks the sea before God's throne in Revelation 4:6 became the lake of fire in Revelation 19:20, which is no longer needed [2 p.198]; instead there is a spring of the water of life.
 There is an echo of the Exodus here: the sea was an obstacle to the Hebrews, but God opened a way through, and the Egyptians were then destroyed in it.
 The sea before God's throne was an obstacle to approaching him, but that obstacle was removed once his enemies had been destroyed in it.

-The word translated "new" could either mean replaced or renewed; verse 1 says heaven and earth have passed away suggesting the former.
+The word kairos translated "new" could either mean replaced or renewed; verse 1 says heaven and earth have passed away suggesting the former.
 Nevertheless the words translated heaven and earth indicate that we will still have solid ground under our feet and sky overhead.
 The cosmos (not the spiritual realm) is purified from Satan's influence.
 NIV translates verse 4 as speaking not of new things but a new order of things.
 Maybe the division between heaven and earth becomes obsolete [2 p.198], [20 p.247].

 21:2